captbaritone/transcode-to-mp3-stream/README.md

 ## License

 This project is released under the MIT License.
-The example audio file is an excerpt from the Creative Commons recording of J.S.
+The example audio file is an excerpt from a Creative Commons recording of J.S.
 Bach's Goldberg Variations.
 You can find the whole recording, and more information at the [Open Goldberg Variations] website.